-In that time she’s been an agent for change/consultant in newsrooms (developing digital cultures and workflows), a journalism tutor, chief/layout/downtable sub-editor, reporter and radio presenter.
+- been a journalism tutor, chief/layout/downtable sub-editor, reporter and radio presenter

-She was part of the team who designed and launched the Daily Telegraph‘s integrated web-and-print newsroom in the UK, having a particular focus on future workflows.
+- been a key member of the team who designed and launched the UK Daily Telegraph‘s integrated web-and-print newsroom way back in the early 2000s (before Facebook or Twitter were born).

 I update this blog as time and inclination allow.
 It’s intended as a place to think out loud about how the internet is changing news and public information: a small node in a loose network of thousands of future-of-news and future-of-whatever blogs.
 It’s also a place to experiment with online publishing, muck around with apps and learn a little coding – no better way to learn than by doing.

 This is predominantly a links blog: I read a lot so I figure I may as well share interesting stuff I come across.

 I try to corroborate information through two or three sources online (and sometimes offline).
 Given time constraints, however, more often than not I just point to or respond to blogposts.
 In any case, I attribute/link so you can follow up as you wish.

 Where I quote verbatim from somewhere else it will look like this.

 I don’t get paid for anything I write here and any views expressed are my own and not necessarily shared by clients or employers, present or past.